Top Confluence alternatives and competitors in 2026

 GitBook

-GitBook has already appeared on this list, but we’ve added it here for two reasons.
-First, it offers a Community plan, which makes it free for qualifying open source, educational and non-profit organizations.
-And secondly, it’s public documentation platform is also open-source, so if you have the technical knowledge and resources, you can self-host your public docs and customize them to your heart’s content.
+GitBook appears twice on this list for two reasons.
+First, it offers a free Community plan for qualifying open source, educational, and non-profit organizations.
+Second, its published documentation platform is open source, so teams with the right technical resources can self-host public docs and customize them further.

 How to choose a Confluence alternative